KurtIAakreAtea/my-first-github-repository/README.md

 # my-first-github-repository
 Course

 README.md file was just edited manually.
-One more edit at GitHub
+One more edit at GitHub - oops this was done in wrong branch!